Consort of Jesus and Apostle to the Apostles

 (see at the end of this article the four Essene Gospels translated and published by Edward Szekeley and the website www.essene.com) where you can also find them).

 In his teenage years, Jesus may have been sent to India to study in the great Buddhist universities there, returning in AD 25.
-Here he would have been taught methods of meditation and healing. (source: Barry Page, The Historical Jesus Found) Alternatively, he may have been sent to other Essene communities in Egypt for the same purpose.
+Here he would have been taught methods of meditation and healing. (source: Barry Page, The Historical Jesus Found) Alternatively, he may have been sent to an Essene community in Egypt for the same purpose.

 Jesus began his ministry in AD 29.
 The group of disciples and followers of Jesus were called Nazarenes and they derived their teaching and practices from the Essenes at Qumrâm.